-April is bound to be another hot month for the marijuana and cannabidiol [I](CBD) industry.
-Not only is April 20th (or “420”) a widely observed counterculture holiday during which people “celebrate and consume cannabis”[ii].
-But as the coronavirus pandemic drags on, many Americans are also regularly consuming cannabis products to treat chronic conditions, manage anxiety, “tune out media coverage”[iii], or simply counter boredom.
-In fact, in recent weeks, as countless other businesses suffered dramatic losses, many cannabis dispensaries “saw their sales soar by double digits”[iv].
-Some states[v], like Oregon[vi], even set new records for marijuana sales.
+April is bound to be another hot month for the marijuana and cannabidiol (CBD) industry.
+Not only is April 20th (or “420”) a widely observed counterculture holiday during which people “celebrate and consume cannabis."
+But as the coronavirus pandemic drags on, many Americans are also regularly consuming cannabis products to treat chronic conditions, manage anxiety, or simply to counter boredom.
+In fact, in recent weeks, as countless other businesses suffered dramatic losses, many cannabis dispensaries “saw their sales soar by double digits."
+Some states, like Oregon, even set new records for marijuana sales.

-At Op4G[xv], we are also getting in on the action.
-We recently concluded a national study of 500 regular CBD users focused on the purchase/use of CBD products in various forms including cosmetics.
+At Op4G, we are also getting in on the action.
+We recently conducted a national study of 500 regular CBD users focused on the purchase/use of CBD products in various forms including cosmetics.
 Among other findings, our research revealed that:

-- CBD drops are purchased more frequently than CBD sprays, oils/lotions, capsules, cartridges, and food (32% purchase drops 3 or 4 times per month).
+- CBD drops are purchased more frequently than CBD sprays, oils/lotions, capsules, cartridges, and food (32% purchase CBD drops about 3 to 4 times per month)

 - The most important attribute driving the purchase of CBD products is the physical benefits.

 - The most popular brand for CBD products is Garden of Life (29%)

 - CBD products are most often used for relieving aches and pains (56%), followed closely by stress/anxiety reduction (55%)